cartosat/Birthday_Tracker/README.md

 - Now you you can register yourself and login with registered user credentials.
 - You can see some default friends on dashboard, those can be disabled from profile section.

-# How to run docker image and access Web app
-- Pull docker image using `docker pull ghcr.io/cartosat/vsw-birthday-tracker:latest`
-- Run docker image as container using `docker run -p 8000:8000 -it ghcr.io/cartosat/vsw-birthday-tracker:latest`
-- Visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser in your browser.